 I encourage everyone to familiarize yourself with each other's work.
 Feel free to reach out to our members with expertise in the type of reporting that you might need help in.

 I'd also like to see us look out for one another more.
 If you're a plugged in member, try to befriend a newcomer.
 If you're a newcomer, don't hesitate to network with and seek mentoring from our longer-time members.
 This is a friendly organization and you'll develop great friendships here.

 Lastly, we want you to know that we're here to serve you.
 If you have any questions or ideas for sessions, speakers or topics please let us know.
 Feel free to contact Mary at firstname.lastname@example.org or me at email@example.com.

-I look forward to hearing from you and seeing you in Las Vegas!
+I look forward to hearing from you and seeing you in Boston, Las Vegas, and Austin!

 Send Us Your Best Work

-Submissions for NAREE’s 68th annual journalism contest are due by March 1, and we’ll announce the winners on June 15 in Las Vegas.
-The competition features more than 90 awards for reporting, writing and editing, plus relatively new categories that showcase photography and social media.
+Submissions for NAREE’s 69th annual journalism contest are due by March 1, and we’ll announce the winners on June 28 in Austin.
+The competition features more than 90 awards for reporting, writing and editing.
 Enter your best residential, commercial or business real estate stories online.